Vaccine Reporting Systems - You Have Options!

 Reporting Vaccine Failure

 No vaccine is 100 percent effective for everyone.
 Vaccines don't always prevent disease.
 Vaccine failures and vaccine strain infections do occur.
 It is important to understand that vaccinated persons can still get infectious diseases, as well as transmit them to others.
-Click here to read stories shared by others, and click here to report a vaccine failure
+Read stories shared by others on NVIC's Vaccine Failure Wall, and report a vaccine failure here.

 Vaccine Harassment Reporting

 Have you been threatened or sanctioned by your employer, doctor, school personnel or public health official for delaying or declining a vaccine for yourself or your child?
-Click here to view harassment stories on our Cry for Vaccine Freedom Wall and click here to report vaccine harassment
+View harassment stories on NVIC's Cry for Vaccine Freedom Wall and report vaccine harassment here.

 The International Memorial for Vaccine Victims

 This virtual memorial is dedicated to those whose lives have been forever changed by vaccines.
 They are the men, women and children who have been injured or died from vaccines that they were often required by law to use.
-Click here to visit the Memorial for Vaccine Victims and/or to create a memorial for your loved one.
+Visit and search the International Memorial for Vaccine Victims to read memorials or to create a memorial for your loved one.